apache/apisix/docs/en/latest/pubsub.md

 ## How to support other messaging systems

-Apache APISIX implemente an extensible pubsub module, which is responsible for starting the WebSocket server, coding and decoding communication protocols, handling client commands, and adding support for the new messaging system.
+Apache APISIX implement an extensible pubsub module, which is responsible for starting the WebSocket server, coding and decoding communication protocols, handling client commands, and adding support for the new messaging system.

 ### Basic Steps